 The most successful fundraising campaigns tie into the mission of an organization.
 This is sometimes called mission-driven fundraising since the organization’s mission is at the heart of its fundraising efforts.
+This blog will define mission-driven fundraising and give examples of how to implement it.
+Just as importantly, we’ll talk about mistakes and things to stay away from in fundraising to support your mission.

 What Exactly is Mission-Driven Fundraising?

 Fundraising that mirrors your mission aligns the acquisition of your funding and resources with your organization’s most deeply held beliefs and values.
 Not only can you raise money for your organization and awareness for your cause, but when fundraising mirrors your mission, your supporters are more likely to become engaged and supportive of your event.
 Why?
-Simply because as stakeholders and supporters, they are dedicated to your mission and values.
+Simply because, as stakeholders and supporters, they are dedicated to your mission and values.

 On the contrary, you can discourage your donors and supporters by hosting fundraising events that may seem at odds or in opposition to your cause.
 You certainly don’t want to do this!